-Flipside would like to welcome you back to school and is excited to announce we will be offering our program through distance learning!
+Flipside would like to new and returning youth and are excited to continue offering our program through distance learning!
 This free program strives to provide engaging enrichment opportunities and academic support for middle school students.
 Flipside is funded through the 21st Century Community Learning Centers grant and provide programming at the following schools:

 American Indian Murray Middle

 Farnsworth Upper Ramsey Middle